FRC4946/4946Wiki/content/Team History/2024 Crescendo.md

 | :------------------------------------------------: | :------------------------------------------------: |
 | ![[4B63EAAB-A1B0-498C-BBC8-99A4B6019673.jpg\|300]] | ![[00CD0AFF-1FFE-4770-98F0-BE21B4AE1E4F.jpg\|300]] |

 The team's robot that year was named Cujo.
 The robot used a swerve drive, had an under the bumper intake and a shooter.
 The robot also had hooks for climbing, and a swinging mechanism to score in the trap.
-The team also built a "alternate configuration" for the 2024 robot named Zeus, designed to be used in playoff matches.
+The team also built an "alternate configuration" for the 2024 robot named Zeus, designed to be used in playoff matches.
 This configuration did not have a trap mechanism, but was faster.

 ![](https://youtu.be/gGytmJGn6Is)